cynarrator/cynarrator.github.io/_posts/2024-08-25-Create-Encrypted-File-Container-in-Linux.md

 - Divide the resulting volume size by block size

     Now that they use the same storage unit, we can divide them to get count.
-Since my volume size is `32768 KiB` and my block size is `4 KiB`, I can divide `32768 KiB` by `4KiB` to get `8192` which is the resulting `count`
+Since my volume size is `32768 KiB` and my block size is `4 KiB`, I can divide `32768 KiB` by `4KiB` to get `8192` which is the resulting `count`.

+    If your `count` is not a whole number, ie. it contains decimal point, you would want to choose a different block size that perfectly divides your volume size.
+A good idea is to either use `1M` or `1K` for `block` size.
+This is because any number is divisible by 1.
+But any other block size that perfectly divides your volume size is okay.

 - Determine the name of the volume